Embedded-BDI/embedded-bdi.github.io/pages/mydoc/how_it_works.md

 #### Agent Behavior

 Agent behavior can be described in the `data/agentspeak.asl` file using AgentSpeak syntax.
-Be aware of the [limitations](/unsupported_features.html) of the framework; notably the lack of support for predicates.
+Be aware of the [limitations](/unsupported_features.html) of the framework, notably the lack of support for predicates.
 Details about the supported syntax for this file and agent features can be checked on the [Supported Features](/supported_features.html) page.

 <p>
   <button class="btn btn-primary" type="button" data-toggle="collapse" data-target="#collapseAgentBehavior" aria-expanded="false" aria-controls="collapseAgentBehavior">